seanpm2001/seanpm2001/README.md

 I charge money for technical support ($5.00 per hour) if I have to do these steps more than 3 times in a year for 1 person.

+**Some limitations**

+I cannot do projects unless the scripts are on GitHub or SourceForge already.

+I also can't work on projects that are related to your school work.
+Please do not ask me to do your school work for you.
+We could both get in trouble for this.

+I would prefer to help with projects written in Python 3, Markdown, HTML5, CSS3, Java, C, C++, or JavaScript.
+I won't be able to help as well with projects written in other languages.

+No other limitations listed at the moment.

 ***

+### Feature requests for GitHub

+There are some features that would be nice for GitHub.
+They include:

+**Entries marked with `⭐` are highest priority**

+> * The ability to follow organizations ⭐

+> * An increased file upload size (25 MB > 50 MB or higher) so that larger files can be uploaded, including maximum size Scratch 1, 2, and 3 projects ⭐

+> * A built-in dark mode, along with other modes (if needed)

+> * Adding back the ability to hover over and see commit percentages ⭐

+> * Support for Go!
+(2004 language by Francis McCabe) (to distinguish from Go (2009 Google language))

+> * No other requests at the moment

 ### Ask me about